MassOS-Linux/MassOS/CODE_OF_CONDUCT.md

 tolerated.
 Bigoted remarks against protected characteristics, including but not limited to: race, ethnicity, nationality, religion/faith (or lack thereof), age, sex, gender identity, sexual orientation or disability are not tolerated under any circumstance.
-Constructive criticism and debate is always welcome, but should always be directed at ideas and statements, not individuals.
+Criticism and debate (provided it is constructive and does not fall under the "controversial topics" designation outlined in rule **8**) is welcome, but must only be directed at ideas and statements, not individuals.

 2. **Respect the privacy of others.** Do not leak or divulge personal or sensitive information about anyone without their explicit permission.
 This can